HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

     safe_source "/opt/openliberty/wlp/usr/svrcfg/bin/common-utility/another_utility.sh"
     ```

-- Do not modify or directly reference any scripts in the product feature directories
+- Do not modify or directly reference any scripts in the product feature directories.
-- For WebEngine utilities, use only documented utility functions from the `common-utility` directory.
+- For WebEngine utilities, only use documented utility functions from the `common-utility` directory.
 These are described in the `README.md` file in that directory and in the individual script files.
-- You can create and use your own helper functions in any subdirectories of the `customer` directory
+- You can create and use your own helper functions in any subdirectories of the `customer` directory.

 ## Enabling the customized WebEngine image in DX Compose